nunojpg/cartaodecidadao-explorer/README.md

 ## TODO

 * Notepad writing is not implemented.
 I don't know if it uses a standard PKCS15 procedure.
-* Address parsing is not implemented.
-It is very easy to do.
-I just don't need it at this time.

 ## LIMITATIONS